pkimpel/retro-220/software/BALGOL/BALGOL-Examples/README.txt

     http://bitsavers.org/pdf/burroughs/electrodata/220/
     220-21017_B220_BALGOL_Mar63.pdf.

+Library-test-1.card
+    Program to compute values from various library routines to test the compiler and library.

 U.Dayton-Program-NOT-OK.card
     Source for a short BALGOL program submitted to Burroughs by the University of Dayton in 1963 to report a compiler issue.
 See also